 In business, competition is everywhere.
 For any product or service you need, there’s certainly another provider offering the same thing.

 Shop around and compare rates.
 Review phone plans, internet providers, and so on.
-Making judgement calls essential, but it’s good to have a general sense of the market.
+Making judgement calls is essential, but it’s good to have a general sense of the market.

 While life is indeed expensive, there are savings opportunities everywhere.
 With a few subtle lifestyle changes, you can save a ton of money every month.
 If you’re struggling with debt, consider talking to a credit counsellor.